 Waterproofing membrane is brushed on.
 It’s widely available at tile suppliers.

 Any area that will be exposed to lots of water during this how to tile a shower wall task should be coated with two coats of a brush-on waterproofing membrane (available at some home centers and all tile stores).
 Use disposable brushes and let the first coat dry thoroughly before recoating.
 The product we show goes on pink and dries to red when it’s ready for a second coat (Photos 4 and 5).
 Focus on areas that will get the lion’s share of showerhead water, especially corners and horizontal bench surfaces and recessed alcoves.
-For extra protection, also coat all of the screw heads in areas that’ll get deluged.
+For extra protection in your tile shower, also coat all of the screw heads in areas that’ll get deluged.
 As with the thin-set, try to avoid big buildups.

 Tile the alcove wall